 2020 Winner Christine Rose & 2023 Winner Sarah Bowles present the Award.

-All the winners and runners up take a share of the £6000 prize fund kindly donated by BBC Studios Funny Parts.
+All the winners and runners up take a share of the £6000 prize fund made possible thanks to our sponsor, BBC Studios Funny Parts.
 Congratulations to all the winners and finalists and see you in 2026!